History of the Geelong Football Club: Return to the Grand Final

 Geelong once again played West Coast for the premiership.
 Unlike two seasons ago, Geelong proved no match against an Eagles outfit superior to its 1992 premiership team, losing by 80 points.
 Billy Brownless stood out with a fantastic mark in the second quarter, as well as four goals.

 Malcolm Blight, dispirited by three Grand Final losses under his tenure, announced his resignation.
 His assistant Gary Ayres took over the job.
 Ayres immediately took action, sacking both Steven Hocking (on 199 games) and former captain Mark Bairstow.
 1994 saw another best-and-fairest win to Garry Hocking, who also won 20 votes in the Brownlow Medal to finish third to eventual winner Greg Williams on 30 votes and Peter Matera on 28 votes.

 1995 saw the club improve.
-The club was highly consistent, its biggest losing margin being less than 20 points, and never losing two matches in a row – the only club to do so for the year.
+The club was highly consistent, its biggest losing margin being less than 20 points, and never losing two matches in a row.
 The club finished second on the ladder to Carlton.
 Gary Ablett once again won the Coleman Medal and kicked over 100 goals for the third year in a row.

 In the finals the club met 7th placed Footscray and won by 82 points.
 The club earned a week break and returned for the third weeks clash against Richmond, and won by 89 points and so for the second consecutive season and for the fourth time in seven years, Geelong played for the premiership, this time against Carlton, who had only lost two games for the year.

 The match was hard to tip, as many saw Geelong a definite chance given that the two sides met once during the year, which saw Carlton win by three points.
 Geelong was thrashed by 61 points, playing its worst game for the entire season.
 Gary Ablett played his worst game for years, he was goalless for the afternoon and was blanketed by Carlton's Stephen Silvagni.
 Former Geelong player Greg Williams, now a superstar at Carlton, was named best on ground with his five goals.

 A notable rookie of this year would be Brenton Sanderson, who would play over 200 games by the end of career, retiring at the end of 2005, and be recognised with selection into the Geelong Hall of Fame.
 The Best and Fairest was won by Paul Couch, who narrowly missed out on winning his second Brownlow Medal.